Maria’s little bodega in the back nourishes everyone with a big smile, family style seating, and flavors you can’t find anywhere else in Greenville.

-But Maria didn't cook at first.
-After leasing out space to Valerie Rebellato, native Brazilian who was the former owner of Café Paulista Grille, Maria started pursuing her own cooking dreams.
-She took over the space under Val's tutledge keeping the Latin American favorites such as the Cuban Sandwich, feijoada black bean stew, tamales and chicken enchiladas while adding her own Goan twist.
+Maria didn't cook at first.
+After leasing out space to Valerie Rebellato, former owner of the Brazilian Café Paulista Grille, Maria started pursuing her own cooking dreams.
+She took over the space under Val's tutelage keeping the Latin American favorites such as the Cuban Sandwich, feijoada black bean stew, tamales and chicken enchiladas while adding her own Goan twist.
 As Maria explains, “I love Goan food.
 It’s mainly curries and an abundance of coastal seafood.
 It’s a fusion of Portuguese and Indian cooking.”

 How do you pick your specials?

 Maria explains her process.
 “I never know what I’m going to make, especially for the daily specials.
 I usually go in the mornings to the meat market.
 But it’s whatever I find that day, that’s what I make as a special.
 I don’t go by recipes, so I never know in advance.”

 Maria's Spicy Shrimp Tacos are a MUST order.

 Maria uses only the finest ingredients with help from the community.
 For instance: Her produce is sourced locally from “Pops” (age 93) an urban farmer.
 The fresh-caught shrimp comes her Maria’s nephew in Charleston.
 The organic and/or cage free chicken is locally sourced from Vaughn’s Packing Company.